stuarthayhurst/stuarthayhurst/README.md

     <li><a href="https://github.com/stuarthayhurst/privacy-menu-extension">Privacy Quick Settings Menu Extension</a>: A GNOME extension to add a quick access menu for privacy settings</li>
   <h4>Themes + wallpapers:</h4>
     <li><a href="https://github.com/stuarthayhurst/argon-icon-theme">Argon Icon Theme</a>: A minimal icon theme for GNOME shell</li>
-    <li><a href="https://github.com/stuarthayhurst/argon-grub-theme">Argon GRUB Theme</a>: A customisable, minimal and elegant theme for GRUB, with selectable fonts, sizes and wallpapers</li>
+    <li><a href="https://github.com/stuarthayhurst/argon-grub-theme">Argon GRUB Theme</a>: A customisable but minimal theme for GRUB, with selectable fonts, sizes and wallpapers</li>
-    <li><a href="https://github.com/stuarthayhurst/argon-wallpapers">Argon Wallpapers</a>: A stylish set of wallpapers for my other projects or personal use</li>
+    <li><a href="https://github.com/stuarthayhurst/argon-wallpapers">Argon Wallpapers</a>: A small set of wallpapers for my other projects or personal use</li>
   <h4>Archived projects:</h4>
     <li><a href="https://github.com/stuarthayhurst/kernel-notify">Kernel-notify</a>: A tool I wrote to learn some Bash, that manages installed kernels, updates and notifications</li>
     <li><a href="https://github.com/stuarthayhurst/temp-report">Temp-report</a>: A system to monitor the temperature of an area with emailing support, replies, graphing, logging and a web display</li>